Real Housewives of Orange County: Where Are Your Favorite Cast Members Now?

 After season one concluded in 2006, the original cast member moved her family to the Midwest in part to get away from the glaring rays of the Southern California sun.
 She is not active on social media and did not attend the 10-Year celebration in 2016.

-And while we certainly care about each cast member, we're only looking at people who exited the show before the start of season 10.
-Trust us, we miss you Heather Dubrow, Peggy Sulahian, Meghan King Edmonds and Lydia McLaughlin.

-The Real Housewives of Orange County airs Monday nights at 9 p.m. only on Bravo.
-And watch E!
-News tonight as we catch up with Jeana, Peggy T and Lizzie from beautiful Orange County.
+The Real Housewives of Orange County airs Tuesday nights at 9 p.m. only on Bravo.

 (E! and Bravo are part of the NBCUniversal family)